rzk-lang/sHoTT/src/STYLEGUIDE.md

   applying the scheme we get

   1. `is-prop`, noting the assumption that `A` is a proposition.
-Remember, we do not include variable names in the entry's name.
+We do not include variable names in the entry's name.
   2. `is-prop-is-prop`, noting the assumption that `B` is a proposition.
   3. `iff-is-prop-is-prop`, noting the assumption that we have a logical equivalence between `A` and `B`.